 The honeymoon period is fun, but the urge to travel doesn’t go away

 Try as I might, I just can’t shake the urge to move.
 Yes, static life is certainly easier and comes with many advantages but when everything is unpacked and I sit looking around the apartment that’s mine-all-mine (apart from the bit owned by the mortgage company), there is no way this life can compete with the excitement and adventure that comes with exploring the world.

 I don’t believe it was inevitable that I’d end up here.
 It was circumstances that helped me unlock my nomadic urge, but had I not taken the leap, I think I’d have remained curious and even envious of people who’d hit the road, but I would have have remained largely in one place.

 But I did unlock that urge.
 And once it’s unlocked, there’s absolutely no way it can be put away.
-I’ve no doubt I’ll be on the road again one day (the beginning of 2017 is looking most likely at the moment) but until then, I have some new cutlery I need to unpack and some new speakers to purchase.
+I’ve no doubt I’ll be on the road again one day (Update: I did it – I went nomadic again) but until then, I have some new cutlery I need to unpack and some new speakers to purchase.

 Have you ever returned home after spending an extended period away?
 How did you find it?
 Let me know in the comments below.

 - Video – Watch 3 Years of Travel in 3 Minutes